Web-SyncPlay/Web-SyncPlay/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/yasamato/studi-watch/badge)](https://www.codefactor.io/repository/github/yasamato/studi-watch)
 [![Docker Image Size (tag)](https://img.shields.io/docker/image-size/yasamato/studi-watch/latest?logo=docker)](https://hub.docker.com/r/yasamato/studi-watch)

-# Studi-Watch
+# Web-SyncPlay

 Watch videos, listen to music or tune in for a live stream and all that with your friends.
-Studi-Watch is a software that let's you synchronise your playback with all your friends with a clean modern Web-UI written in [React](https://reactjs.org/), designed using [Bootstrap 4](https://getbootstrap.com/) and build on top of [react-player](https://github.com/cookpete/react-player).
+Web-SyncPlay is a software that lets you synchronise your playback with all your friends with a clean modern Web-UI written in [React](https://reactjs.org/), designed using [Bootstrap 4](https://getbootstrap.com/) and build on top of [react-player](https://github.com/cookpete/react-player).